vialabdusp/planning-representation/w02_illustrator-map/tutorial.md

 1. fill color 999999, stroke none.

 2. Adjust 'BASEMAP_Roads' layer:
 Go back to the layer menu and look at layers under the group 'BASEMAP_Roads'.
-You'll find most of the layers are <path> and only two of them are <Compound Path>.
-Drag the two <Compound Path> to the top of the group under the <Clipping Path> and lock them.
+You'll find most of the layers are 'path' and only two of them are 'Compound Path'.
+Drag the two 'Compound Path' to the top of the group under the Clipping Path' and lock them.
 Next select all layers in the 'BASEMAP_Roads' group by clicking on the circle on the right hand side and type 'Ctrl+G', this will create a new group, double click on it to name it 'roads2'. turn this group off.

 ### Mid-result
 ![layercolor](./images/layercolor.JPG)